frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise5.md

 ### Instructions

-**Add your desired bumper mounts to your Stage 1D drivetrain.** You can take inspiration from the following instructions slides.
+**Add your desired bumper mounts to your drivetrain.** You can take inspiration from the following instructions slides.
 <!--
 You can learn more about bumpers and different bumper mounting options in the [Design Handbook](/design-handbook/) pages.  -->